 So, where does our perception of this as a major idea come from?
-It was a key idea of Jesus' teaching that the apostle John recorded and emphasized.
-He uses it 17 times in his gospel and an additional 6 times in his first epistle.
+It was a key idea of Jesus' teaching, but it was primarily the apostle John who reported this emphasis.
+He uses it 17 times in his gospel, and an additional 6 times in his first epistle.
 That means that over half of the times this concept is mentioned in the NT, it is from the pen of John.
 How do we account for this difference, and what does it mean?
 We need to remember that John wrote at the end of the first century, long after the other gospels and epistles had been written.
 He was well aware of their content.
-In many ways, it is evident that his gospel was meant to fill in important gaps in our understanding.
+He wrote his gospel to fill in important gaps in our understanding.
 His epistles were written to correct erroneous teachings and to clarify important ideas.
-John outlived all of the other apostles, and most of his contemporaries.
-Without a doubt, he had the final word regarding the writings of the NT.